Joycelyn Elders: Post-governmental activities and honors

 Since leaving her post as Surgeon General, Elders has returned to the University of Arkansas for Medical Sciences as professor of pediatrics, and is currently professor emerita at UAMS.
 She is a regular on the lecture circuit, speaking against teen pregnancy.

+She was inducted into Omicron Delta Kappa as an honoris causa initiate at SUNY Plattsburgh in 1996.

+In 1997, Elders published a memoir.

-She has appeared on TV in Penn and Teller: Bullshit! during the episode on abstinence, where she says that she considers abstinence-only programs to be child abuse and discusses her opinions on teenage sex education, masturbation and contraceptives.
+She appeared on TV in Penn and Teller: Bullshit! during the episode on abstinence in 2006, where she says that she considers abstinence-only programs to be child abuse and discusses her opinions on teenage sex education, masturbation and contraceptives.

+In an October 15, 2010, article, she voiced support for legalization of marijuana:

+I think we consume far more dangerous drugs that are legal: cigarette smoking, nicotine and alcohol ...
+I feel they cause much more devastating effects physically.
+We need to lift the prohibition on marijuana.

 In 2009 Elders teamed up with the University of Minnesota to establish the nation's first chair in Sexual Health Education, a fund to attract and retain outstanding tenured sexual health education faculty in the Program in Human Sexuality at the University of Minnesota Medical School.

 She is interviewed in the 2013 documentary How to Lose Your Virginity on her opinions regarding comprehensive sex education versus abstinence-only sex education.

+In 2015, Philander Smith College, Elders' alma mater, established the Dr. Joycelyn Elders School of Allied and Public Health.

 Elders was inducted into the Arkansas Women's Hall of Fame in 2016.

-In 2015, Philander Smith College, Elders' alma mater, established the Dr. Joycelyn Elders School of Allied and Public Health.

-In an October 15, 2010, article, she clearly voiced support for legalization of marijuana:

-I think we consume far more dangerous drugs that are legal: cigarette smoking, nicotine and alcohol ...
-I feel they cause much more devastating effects physically.
-We need to lift the prohibition on marijuana.

-In 1997, Elders published a memoir.

-She received a Candace Award from the National Coalition of 100 Black Women in 1991.
-She was inducted into Omicron Delta Kappa as an honoris causa initiate at SUNY Plattsburgh in 1996.
+Sticky: A (Self) Love Story is a 2016 documentary on masturbation that includes an interview with Elders about her experience being asked to resign from the Clinton administration.

+In 2019, Time created 89 new covers to celebrate women of the year starting from 1920; it chose Elders for 1994.